kiboschool/course-programming-2/src/lessons/abstraction/introduction-to-abstraction.md

 ### 🏷️	 Other examples

-There can be also abstraction even for programs that don't use classes and methods.
-For example, for this program:
+The examples so far have shown abstraction for programs that use classes and methods.

+A program that just uses functions can also be thought of as having abstraction, like in this example:

 ```python
 import lower_layer_helpers